 The experiment had 9 items per each condition.
-All the stimulus items were disyllabic, and all the target consonants were word-internal (all lexical geminates in Japanese appear word-internally: Kawahara to appear).
-The stimulus set was constructed in the following way.
-First, real disyllabic words containing OCP-violating geminates-the case for which we have the least number of existing items in the Japanese lexicon-were chosen.
+All the stimulus items were disyllabic, and all the target consonants were word-internal (since all lexical geminates in Japanese appear word-internally: Kawahara (forthcoming)).
+The stimulus set was constructed in the following way: first, real disyllabic words containing OCPviolating geminates were chosen; this case has the least number of existing items in the Japanese lexicon.
 This selection process resulted in 9 items.
-Among the 9 items, 6 items contained [dd] followed by epenthetic [o], and 3 items contained [gg] followed by epenthetic [u].
-No stimuli with [bb] were found, because [bb] is very rare in Japanese loanwords (Katayama, 1998) and therefore no disyllabic words with OCP-violating [bb] exist.3 Then the words for the other three conditions were selected with six items with [d(d)] and three items with [g(g)], controlling place of articulation, as listed in Table 1.
+Among those 9 items, 6 items contained [dd] followed by epenthetic [o], and the remaining 3 items contained [gg] followed by epenthetic [u].
+No stimuli with [bb] were found; in fact, no disyllabic words with OCP-violating [bb] exist which is not unexpected given that [bb] is very rare in Japanese loanwords (Katayama 1998).
+Then the items for the other three conditions were selected, consisting of 6 items for [d(d)]and 3 items for [g(g)], as listed in Table 1.
+Across all conditions, the number of items for each place of articulation was controlled for.
 Short vowels were used before geminates and singleton [g].
-Long vowels and diphthongs had to be used before singleton [d], because disyllabic loanwords with an initial short vowel almost always have a geminate [dd], not a singleton [d], due to a productive gemination process in loanword adaptation.(Kubozono et al., 2008)4 All the stimuli have a pitch accent on the initial syllable, which is phonetically realized as a HL falling pitch.
+Long vowels and diphthongs had to be used before singleton [d], because disyllabic loanwords with an initial short vowel almost always have a geminate [dd], and not a singleton [d].
+This pattern is due to a productive gemination process in loanword adaptation (e.g., [baddo] 'bad'; see e.g., Katayama 1998; Kubozono et al. 2009).3 All of the stimuli have a pitch accent on the initial syllable, which is phonetically realized as a HL falling F0 contour.

-Table 1: The list of the stimuli, real words.
+Table 1: The list of the stimuli that are real words.